FREQUENTLY ASKED QUESTIONS

 Does this bread adhere to the Celiac Support Association (CSA) standards?

 You bet!
-We are CSA certified, which means our bread went through a verification testing process to confirm that it is free of wheat, barely, rye and common oats.
+We are CSA certified, which means our bread went through a verification testing process to confirm that it is free of wheat, barley, rye and common oats.
 CSA certification is only given to products who test below 5ppm for gluten - the most rigorous test around.

 How do I pronounce your company's name?